ihonore/ihonore/README.md

 ## I'm a Web Developer!!

-- 🔭 I'm currently working on my personal portfolio
+- 🔭 I'm currently working on Team project
-- 🌱 I’m currently learning node.js
+- 🌱 I’m currently learning react.js
 - 👯 I’m looking to collaborate with other web developers
 - ⚡ Fun fact: I love to draw and listening to music